 What is Statutory Sick Pay (SSP)?

-Statutory Sick Pay is a specified minimum entitlement employers must pay to eligible employees absent from work due to illness or sickness.
+Statutory Sick Pay is a specified minimum entitlement UK employers must pay to eligible employees absent from work due to illness or sickness.

 This rate changes from tax year to tax year, so it’s crucial to stay updated about it.